-Your doctor will check your cancer cells for receptors called HER2 receptors.
+Your doctor will check your cancer cells for proteins called HER2 receptors.
 But these are rarely found in male breast cancer.
 If your cancer cells have a lot of these receptors, your doctor will prescribe a targeted drug treatment for you.

-The most common biological therapy for breast cancer is trastuzumab (Herceptin).
+The most common targeted drug for breast cancer is trastuzumab (Herceptin).

 If the cancer has spread beyond the breast

 Some men are diagnosed with cancer that has already spread.
-Or the cancer might come back and spread after treatment.
+Or the cancer might come back and spread some time after treatment.
 This is called secondary breast cancer, advanced breast cancer, or metastatic breast cancer.

 In this situation your doctor might recommend: